Amtrak & Via Rail Canada User Guide

 complete meals, or much service, but it spends much of the day travelling through the beautiful mountains

 At Pittsburgh, you can connect to or from the Capitol Limited to or from Chicago.
-At Philadelphia, you can easily connect to Washington, DC.
+At Philadelphia, you can easily from or to Washington, DC.

 Southwest Limited (Chicago